firewalla/msp-api-examples/target-list-from-gaming-alarm-ips/README.md

 ### Example

-If you'd like to create a Target List of all the destination IP addresses of a certain type of Alarm, you can get all the destination IPs from the past x Alarms, create a new Target List, and update the Target List periodically with these alarms.
+If you'd like to create a Target List of all the destination IP addresses of a certain type of Alarm, you can get all the destination IPs from the past x Alarms, create a new Target List, and update the Target List periodically with these IPs.

 ### Quick Start